OctopusDeploy/docs/src/pages/docs/deployments/kubernetes/automatically-track-third-party-helm-charts/index.md

 ### Automatic deployment strategies

-Heading back to the project dashboard, we can see our release is not only created but successfully deployed to our cluster as well.
+Back on the project dashboard, you can see the release isn't only created but successfully deployed to your cluster as well.

 :::figure
 ![Helm chart deployed release](/docs/projects/project-triggers/external-feed-triggers/use-cases/helm-chart-deployed-release.png)
 :::

-But what if we only had a production environment?
-We might be a bit more careful with deploying updates the moment they are released.
-We can control this with channels and lifecycles.
+But what if there was only a production environment?
+You may be a bit more careful with deploying updates the moment they are released.
+You can control this with channels and lifecycles.

-First we'll need a new lifecycle, which we'll call Production.
+First [create a new lifecycle](/docs/releases/lifecycles), called Production here.

 :::figure
 ![Helm chart production lifecycle](/docs/projects/project-triggers/external-feed-triggers/use-cases/helm-chart-production-lifecycle.png)
 :::

-And then we'll need to create a channel in our project that uses this lifecycle.
+Then [create a channel](/docs/releases/channels) in the project that uses this lifecycle.

 :::figure
 ![Helm chart production channel](/docs/projects/project-triggers/external-feed-triggers/use-cases/helm-chart-production-channel.png)
 :::

-Finally, back in our trigger, we can change the channel to be Production instead.
+Back in the trigger, change the channel to Production instead.

 :::figure
 ![Helm chart trigger production channel](/docs/projects/project-triggers/external-feed-triggers/use-cases/helm-chart-trigger-production-channel.png)
 :::

-Now new releases will remain undeployed until someone has time to manually review the changes and click **Deploy**.
+New releases will remain undeployed until someone has time to manually review the changes and click **Deploy**.

 :::figure
 ![Helm chart undeployed release](/docs/projects/project-triggers/external-feed-triggers/use-cases/helm-chart-undeployed-release.png)
 :::

-These are two simple cases, check out our [environment recommendations](/docs/infrastructure/environments/environment-recommendations) for more information on what's possible.
+These are two simple cases, take a look at [environment recommendations](/docs/infrastructure/environments/environment-recommendations) for more information on what's possible.

 #### Getting notified about new releases

-It's all well and good to have a list of releases created and waiting to be deployed, but not very useful if no one knows about it.
+Now you have a list of releases created and waiting to be deployed.
+This isn't very useful if no one knows about it.

 Octopus deploy offers a quick and easy notification service through [subscriptions](/docs/administration/managing-infrastructure/subscriptions) that allow you to send the right people an email or message whenever a release is created in a particular project.